anders-biostat/jrc/cran-comments.md

 ## Resubmission
 This is a new version of the package.
+It introduces minor changes in functionality and also fixes a couple of existing issues.
+See NEWS.md for more details.

+# Previous cran-comments

+## Resubmission
+This is a new version of the package.
 It fixes a major security issue by restricting server access to only to specified directories.

 All the examples were checked locally by both R CMD check --run-donttest and running them manually in RStudio.